daidai-sports-entertainment/mta-advertising-optimization/Dashboard and Insights/Key Charts w. Business Insights/Business Insights.md

   a.
 Invest in 77th Street for consistent audience delivery regardless of season
   b.
 Lock in annual contracts to guarantee stable impression delivery across all campaign periods with confidence
 2. Optimize Peak Month Campaigns:
   a.
-Focus major campaign launches in December and October (highest traffic months excluding COVID year)
+Focus major campaign launches in October and November (highest traffic months excluding COVID year)

 ### Implementation Example**
-* For fitness brands like SoulCycle, this means instead of fighting competitors for crowded New Year's resolution advertising space, they should capture fitness-minded commuters months earlier during stable high-traffic periods like October and December before January.
+* For fitness brands like SoulCycle, this means instead of fighting competitors for crowded New Year's resolution advertising space, they should capture fitness-minded commuters months earlier during stable high-traffic periods like October and November, before January comes.